Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Random clustering lemma

-Now let us explain the properties of the random partition $U_i$ found by Lemma~\ref{random cluster}.
+Now let us explain the properties of the random partition $U_i$ found by Lemma~\ref{lem:random_cluster_degree}.
 First,~\ref{item:(R5)} reflects the probability of the location of the vertices, which is exactly what we want for getting the vertex-spread.
-The other properties together are designated so that we could find an $F$-factor in each cluster $U_i$: the size of the clusters must be a multiple of $r$, every part must inherit the minimum degree of $H$, and the reachability property and the robust-lattice structure should also be inherited.
-Additional complexities come from the redistribution step, where a small portion of the clusters failing to have these properties will be broken into vertices and distributed randomly to the good ones.
-In that step it is possible but rather complicated or tedious to show that the new cluster is closed.
-Here an easier fix is to put the newly added vertex in a robust copy of $F$, with vertex set denoted by $L_i$, and then state our reachability and lattice properties only for $U_i\setminus L_i$.
-Moreover, in~\ref{item:(R-robust)} we include small sets $T_i\subseteq U_i$, which will be used to correct the divisibility in the proof of Theorem~\ref{main theorem} -- when $\vec{i}_{\mathcal P^{U_i\setminus L_i}}(U_i')$ is not in $L_{\mathcal P^{U_i\setminus L_i}}^{\mu/2}(H[U_i\setminus L_i])$ where $U_i '$ denotes the current $i$-th cluster, we will add a subset of $T_{i+1}$ to $U_i'$ so that the new index vector does belong to the lattice, which allows us to build an $F$-factor in the $i$-th cluster.
+The other properties together are designed so that we could find an $F$-factor in each cluster $U_i$: the size of the clusters must be a multiple of $r$, every part must inherit the minimum degree of $H$, and the reachability property and the robust-lattice structure should also be inherited.
+Moreover, in~\ref{item:(R-robust)} we include small sets $T_i\subseteq U_i$, which will be used to correct the divisibility in the proof of Theorem~\ref{thm:main_technical_theorem} -- when $\vec{i}_{\mathcal P^{U_i}}(U_i)$ is not in $L_{\mathcal P^{U_i}}^{\mu/2}(H[U_i])$, we will add a subset of $T_{i+1}$ to $U_i$ so that the new index vector does belong to the lattice, which allows us to build an $F$-factor in the $i$-th cluster.
 Then this correction can be done in a recursive manner.

 Before presenting the full proof, we outline the key ideas behind it.
 The argument is based on the random redistribution technique introduced in~\cite{kelly2024optimal}, and we modify their framework to suit our setting by adjusting both the technical assumptions and the properties we aim to achieve.
 We begin with randomly partitioning \(V(H)\) into clusters \(U_1',\dots,U_m'\).
-This initial partition is, in a sense, already ``close" to the one required in Lemma~\ref{random cluster}: the fifth condition is satisfied, and the remaining conditions are violated by only a small number of clusters.
+This initial partition is, in a sense, already ``close" to the one required in Lemma~\ref{lem:random_cluster_degree}: the fifth property is satisfied, and the remaining properties are violated by only a small number of clusters.
 We refer to a cluster \(U_i'\) as \emph{bad} if it violates any of the required properties stated in the lemma.
 Following the idea of~\cite{kelly2024optimal}, we then randomly redistribute the vertices from the bad clusters into the good ones in a way that preserves the key structural properties of the latter.

 For the remainder of this section, fix